Thomas Fel

 Thomas Fel*, Ivan Felipe*, Drew Linsley*, Thomas Serre

-NeurIPS Proceedings of the Conference on Neural Information Processing Systems, 2022
+Proceedings of the Conference on Neural Information Processing Systems, NeurIPS 2022

-What I Cannot Predict, I Do Not Understand: A Human-Centered Evaluation Framework for Explainability Methods
+A Human-Centered Evaluation Framework for Explainability Methods

 Julien Colin*, Thomas Fel*, Rémi Cadène, Thomas Serre.

-NeurIPS Proceedings of the Conference on Neural Information Processing Systems, 2022
+Proceedings of the Conference on Neural Information Processing Systems, NeurIPS 2022

 In this work, we conducted psychophysics experiments at scale to evaluate the ability of human participants to leverage representative attribution methods for understanding the behavior of different image classifiers representing three real-world scenarios: (1) identifying bias, (2) characterizing novel strategy and (3) understanding failure cases.
 Our results demonstrate that the degree to which individual attribution methods help human participants better understand an AI system varied widely across these scenarios.
 This suggests a critical need for the field to move past quantitative improvements of current attribution methods.